laeckert/jekyll-now/_posts/2020-09-18-Hockey_Vignette.md

 I had a number of challenges toward the end of the project, and I suspect most of these could have been abated with improved time management.
 I bet everyone says this, but my day job is *really* challenging right now.
 I have so little time for school during the day, and am exhausted by 7 pm when I dig into school work.
 Some of my challenges: kables that looked beautiful all week suddenly rendered as a series of 0s and 1s.
 What the heck?
 Also, my TOC started failing (luckily I fixed this), and my histogram code seems to crash the file and has been removed.

+A final and **IMPORTANT NOTE** - as of 10:21 p.m. on 09/18/2020 my github pages is under maintenance, so the link above is to my repository.
+My Vignette is visible from there.

 All in all, this has been mostly fun and very eye opening.
 I hope you enjoy my exploration!